 Transformation & Normalization

 In this step, you start looking at all the numbers which look the same or similar.
 This will make your AI model faster and better.
 As an example, maybe you have revenue numbers which are very high, but submissions on your landing page which are very low (numerically).
-In this step, you use logarithm to normalize them and make it easier for the model to compare them.
-(I.e. see Mathematical functions, logarithm
+In this step, you might consider normalizing them and therefore make it easier for the model to compare them.
+(I.e. see Mathematical functions, normalization).

 Feature selection & Extraction